Do you wonder how it's done?

 In this situation, you can see the ropes around the horses necks – these ropes are to stop the horse rearing up and putting its head through the roof of the plane – or of course injuring themselves on the roof.

 The boards between the horses are to stop them biting or annoying each other, they are not always necessary, it depends on the horses themselves.
-This picture shows 2 stallions and a mare travelling in the same pallet, so in this case, they were required.
+This picture shows 2 colts and a filly travelling in the same pallet, so in this case, they were required.

 The key person